step-security-bot/github-infrastructure/README.md

 - `AWS_SECRET_ACCESS_KEY`: the AWS secret access key
 - `CLOUDSDK_COMPUTE_REGION` the Google Cloud (GCP) region
 - `GOOGLE_APPLICATION_CREDENTIALS`: reference to a file containing the Google Cloud (GCP) service account credentials
-- `DOPPLER_TOKEN`: the Doppler token with permissions to manage projects
 - `GITHUB_TOKEN`: the GitHub token with permissions to manage repositories

 ---